TimothyFothergill/TimothyFothergill/README.md

-### Tim Fothergill - Software Development Apprentice, DevOps Engineer and hobbyist game development
+### Tim Fothergill - Software Development Apprentice, DevOps Engineer and hobbyist game developer

 <!--
 **TimothyFothergill/TimothyFothergill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.